audreywl/computer_vision_2017/README.md

 ## What would you do to improve your project if you had more time?
-If we had more time, we would debug more around what makes the ellipse fitting so bad, and maybe choose a different equation fitting algorithm
+If we had more time, we would debug more around what makes the ellipse fitting so bad, and maybe choose a different equation fitting algorithm.
+We would debug more to figure out why the driven path doesn't look right.

 ## Lessons Learned